Traditional Lancashire Eccles Cakes

 Pre-heat the oven to 200°C, gas mark 6

-Equipment: A large baking sheet, with a liner or lightly greased.
+You will need a Large Baking Sheet large with a liner or lightly greased.